-Hurrem Sultan: The Sultan’s Concubine Who Became Queen
+Hurrem Sultan: Who Was the Ottoman Concubine Who Became Queen?

-Hurrem Sultan was captured in her native land and sold in the slave markets of the Ottoman Empire.
-Fate decreed that she would become the wife of a Sultan.
+Hurrem Sultan was sold in the slave markets of the Ottoman Empire.
+Originally a concubine, she married the Sultan and became queen.

 Jan 10, 2022By Lauren Nitschke, BA Psychology, GradDip in Secondary Education, GradCert in History